nosas/blog/toonvision/classification/article.md

 After experimenting with a handful of different architectures, I found the best architecture to contain few intermediate layers with small filters.
 Remember that the more layers and filters in the model, the more room for the model to overfit to the data.
-We must find the right balance in the architecture to ensure the model small enough to prevent overfitting, but accurate enough to generalize on never-before-seen data.
+We must find the right balance in the architecture to ensure the model is small enough to prevent overfitting, but accurate enough to generalize on never-before-seen data.

 ```python
 def make_model(